Naperville high schools add IHT ZONE Heart Rate Monitors to On-Campus PE Classes After Two Years of Use in Online Classes

 “I feel very supported with my administration,” Fiore said.
 “They see the value of what we’re trying to do in our PE program.
 They see the passion and sincerity that we demonstrate toward the kids.
 There’s no better money spent than on something that directly impacts instruction.”

-Fiore’s program includes several different heart rate monitors including the IHT ZONE wrist heart rate monitor.
-Naperville’s used the ZONE in its online PE program for the last two years and is expanding its use to include them in its on-campus studio fitness classes beginning in January.
+Fiore’s program includes several different student heart rate monitors including the IHT ZONE wrist heart rate monitor.
+Naperville’s used the IHT ZONE in its online PE program and expanded its use to include them in its on-campus studio fitness classes.

 “There are people in our district who are intrigued with what we’ll do with the IHT heart rate monitors,” Fiore said.
 “I want to see the students while they are wearing them so we can manage everything together.”